rocketbot-cl/Xperience/README.md

 Send a file whenever the Form's SEND API option is active

 9. Search data in form
 This command allows you to search for data in an Xperience form

+10. Get all queues forms by date
+Gets the queues of all forms that are in the indicated date range